Share

 Some definitions

-Let's take a closer look at what is meant by quantitative and qualitative data.
-Definitions of ‘quantitative’ and ‘qualitative’ are uncontroversial and can be found in any standard statistics text book.
-Witte (1989), for example, presents the distinction concisely, defining quantitative data as follows:
+The terms 'quantitative' and 'qualitative' refer to kinds of data.
+The definitions of these terms are uncontroversial and can be found in any standard statistics text book.
+Witte & Witte (2009), for example, present the distinction concisely, defining quantitative data as follows:

-So the body weights reported by a group of students; or a collection of people's IQ scores, or a list of task times in seconds, or Likert scale category responses, or magnitude rating scale responses, are quantitative data.
-Counts are also quantitative, so data showing size of family, or how many computers you have at home, for example, are quantitative.
+So body weights reported by a group of students, or a collection of IQ scores, or a list of task durations in seconds, or Likert scale category responses, or magnitude rating scale responses, are quantitative data.
+Counts are also quantitative, so data showing size of family, or how many computers you own, are quantitative.

-So "yes-no" responses, people's ethnic backgrounds, or religions, or attitudes towards the death penalty, or descriptions of events, speculations and stories, are all examples of qualitative data.
-Note that numerical codes can be assigned to represent qualitative responses (for example, "yes" could be assigned 1 and "no" could be assigned 2).
-However, these numbers do not transform qualitative data into quantitative data.
+So 'yes-no' responses, people's ethnic backgrounds, or religious affiliations, or attitudes towards the death penalty, the presidential candidate you wish to vote for, or descriptions of events, speculations and stories, are all examples of qualitative data.
+Certainly, numerical codes can be assigned to qualitative responses (for example, 'yes' could be assigned 1 and 'no' could be assigned 2) but these numbers do not transform qualitative data into quantitative data.

-Note the emphasis on "a single observation".
-The fail-safe way to distinguish between quantitative and qualitative data is to focus on the status of a single observation or datum, rather than on an entire set of observations or data.
-When viewed as a whole, qualitative data can often bear a striking resemblance to quantitative data.
-57 "yes" responses vs. 43 "no" responses looks like quantitative data.
-But it is not.
+Read the definitions again, and note that the fail-safe way to distinguish between quantitative and qualitative data is to focus on the status of a single observation, or datum, rather than on an entire set of observations or data.
+When viewed as a whole, qualitative data can sometimes bear a striking resemblance to quantitative data.
+57 'yes' responses vs. 43 'no' responses look like quantitative data, but they are not.
 Although these numbers are important (and essential for some statistical procedures) they do not transform the underlying qualitative data into quantitative data.

 The case of rating scales

 Rating scales present an interesting case because they are used to capture subjective opinions with numbers.
-The ensuing data are often considered to be qualitative.
-However, rating scales are not designed to capture opinions per se, but rather they are designed to capture estimations of magnitude.
-Rating scales do not produce qualitative data.
+The resulting data are often considered to be qualitative.
+However, rating scales are not designed to capture opinions, per se, but rather are designed to capture estimations of magnitude.
+Rating scales do not produce qualitative data, irrespective of what the end-point labels may be.
 Data from Likert scales and continuous (e.g. 1-10) rating scales are quantitative.
 These scales assume equal intervals between points.
-Furthermore they represent an ordering, from less of something to more of something — where that ‘something’ may be "ease of use" or "satisfaction" or some other construct that can be represented in an incremental manner.
+Furthermore they represent an ordering, from less of something to more of something — where that 'something' may be ease-of-use or satisfaction or some other construct that can be represented in an incremental manner.
 In short, rating scale data approximate interval data and so lend themselves to analysis by a range of statistical techniques including ANOVAs.
-Qualitative data do not have these properties, and cannot be ordered along a continuum, or compared in terms of magnitude (although qualitative data can still be analysed statistically).
+Qualitative data do not have these properties, and cannot be ordered along a continuum, or compared in terms of magnitude (although qualitative data can still be analyzed statistically).

-While quantitative studies are concerned with precise measurements, qualitative studies are concerned with verbal descriptions of people’s experiences, perceptions, opinions, feelings and knowledge.
-Whereas a quantitative method typically requires some precise measuring instrument, the qualitative method itself IS the measuring instrument.
-Qualitative data is less about attempting to prove something than it is about attempting to understand something.
+While quantitative studies are concerned with precise measurements, qualitative studies are concerned with verbal descriptions of people's experiences, perceptions, opinions, feelings and knowledge.
+Whereas a quantitative method typically requires some precise measuring instrument, the qualitative method itself is the measuring instrument.
+Qualitative data are less about attempting to prove something than about attempting to understand something.
 Quantitative and qualitative data can be, and often are, collected in the same study.
 If we want to know how much people weigh, we use a weighing machine and record numbers.
-But if we want to know what their weight means to them we need to ask people questions, hear stories, and understand experiences.
-(See Patton, 2002), for a comprehensive exposition of qualitative data collection and analysis methods).
+But if we want to know how they feel about they weight we need to ask questions, hear stories, and understand experiences.
+(See Patton, 2002, for a comprehensive discussion of qualitative data collection and analysis methods).

-A related distinction (and a frequent source of confusion, especially when used in the context of qualitative and quantitative data) is that of subjective and objective data.
-The "rule" to note is that subjective data result from an individual's personal opinion or judgement and not from some external measure.
-Objective data on the other hand are "external to the mind" and concern facts and the precise measurement of things or concepts that actually exist.
+Another frequent source of confusion — especially when used in the context of qualitative and quantitative data — is that of subjective and objective data.
+The 'rule' is that subjective data result from an individual's personal opinion or judgement and not from some external measure.
+Objective data on the other hand are 'external to the mind' and concern facts and the precise measurement of things or concepts that actually exist.

 For example, when I respond to the survey question "Do you own a computer?" my answer "Yes" represents qualitative data, but my response is not subjective.
 That I own a computer is an indisputable fact that is not open to subjectivity.
-So my response here is both qualitative and objective.
+So my response is both qualitative and objective.
 If I am asked to give my general opinion about the price of computers, then my response "I think they are too expensive" will be both qualitative and subjective.
-If I am asked to report the chip speed of my computer and I reply "2.0 GHz" then my response is both quantitative and objective.
-If I respond to the question "How easy is your computer to use on a scale of one through ten?", my answer "seven" is quantitative, but it has resulted from my subjective opinion, so it is both quantitative and subjective.
+If I am asked to report the chip speed of my computer and I reply "2 GHz" then my response is both quantitative and objective.
+If I respond to the question "How easy is your computer to use on a scale of 1 to 10?", my answer "seven" is quantitative, but it has resulted from my subjective opinion, so it is both quantitative and subjective.

 Examples of qualitative and quantitative data

-Confusion often arises when people vaguely assume that "qualitative" is synonymous with "subjective", and that "quantitative" is synonymous with "objective".
+Confusion often arises when people assume that 'qualitative' is synonymous with 'subjective', and that 'quantitative' is synonymous with 'objective'.
 As you can see in the above examples, this is not the case.
-Both quantitative and qualitative data can be subjective or objective.
+Both quantitative and qualitative data can be objective or subjective.

-We could put this all down to troublesome semantics and dismiss the matter as being purely academic, but the reality is that clarity of thought and understanding in this area can be critically important.
-Misunderstanding and — worse — misuse of these terms can signal a poor grasp of one’s own usability data, and may reduce the impact of the results on product design decisions.
-It can result in the wrong analyses, or in no analysis at all, being conducted on numerical data.
+We could put all of this down to troublesome semantics and dismiss the matter as being purely academic, but clarity of thought and understanding in this area is critically important.
+Misunderstanding and misusing these terms can signal a poor grasp of one's data, and may reduce the impact of any study results on product design decisions.
+It can result in the wrong analysis (or in no analysis at all) being conducted on data.
 For example, it is not uncommon for usability practitioners to collect subjective rating scale data, and then fail to apply the appropriate inferential statistical analyses.
-(This is often because they have mistakenly assumed they are handling qualitative data and they assume that these data cannot be subjected to rigorous analyses).
-It is also not uncommon for usability practitioners to collect nominal frequency counts and then to make claims and recommendations based solely on unanalysed mean values.
+This is often because they have mistakenly assumed they are handling qualitative data and (again erroneously) assume that these data cannot be subjected to statistical analyses.
+It is also not uncommon for usability practitioners to collect nominal frequency counts and then to make claims and recommendations based solely on unanalyzed mean values.

-Handling usability data in this casual way can reduce the value of a usability study, leaving an expensively staged test production with a smoke and mirrors ending.
+Handling data in this casual way can reduce the value of a usability study, leaving an expensively staged study with a 'smoke and mirrors' outcome.
 Such outcomes are a waste of company money, they cause product managers to make the wrong decisions, and they can lead to costly design and manufacturing blunders.
-They also reduce people's confidence in what usability can deliver.
+They also reduce people's confidence in what usability studies can deliver.

 The discipline of usability is concerned with prediction.
-Usability practitioners make predictions about how people will use a web site or product; make predictions about interaction elements that may be problematic; predict the consequences of not fixing usability problems; and, on the basis of carefully designed competitive usability tests, make predictions about which choice of design a sponsor might wisely pursue.
-Predictions need to go beyond the behaviour and opinions of a test sample.
-In this respect we care about the opinions and behaviours of our test sample only insofar as they are representative of the target market of interest.
+Usability practitioners make predictions about how people will use a website or product; about interaction elements that may be problematic; about the consequences of not fixing usability problems; and, on the basis of carefully designed competitive usability tests, about which design a sponsor might wisely pursue.
+Predictions must go beyond the behaviour and opinions of a test sample.
+We care about the test sample only insofar as they are representative of our target market of interest.
 But we can have a known degree of confidence in the predictive value of our data only if we have applied appropriate analyses.
-So failing to conduct statistical analyses on both quantitative and qualitative data collected during a summative usability test is a difficult wicket to defend.
-Such a stance on data analysis could be justified only if we cared not to generalise our results beyond the specific sample tested.
-This would be a very rare event, and in this case we would not actually be testing a sample but rather the entire population of target users.
+To fail to apply inferential statistics can be a serious oversight.
+Such an approach could be justified only if we cared not to generalize our results beyond the specific sample tested.
+This would be a very rare event, and would apply only if our test participants were so specialized that they turned out to be the entire population of target users.

 References